-These partial-equilibrium simulations point to large welfare losses from the missing market.
+The partial-equilibrium simulations above point to large welfare losses from the missing market.
 Given this, a general equilibrium analysis is probably called for before implementing such a policy at scale.
-These simulations also suggest that one might not want to go to full scale too quickly.
+The above simulations also suggest that one might not want to go to full scale too quickly.
 The government might start instead with a high tax rate on WPs and/or restrictions on eligibility (on either side of the market), and expand scale later, with fuller information.